Welcome to Refresh

 Last updated: 13 November 2023

 Looking for games and activities to keep the kids occupied?
 Fear not, we’ve got you covered with a number of resources and programs to help keep you and your family both active and entertained.

-Our Go4Fun programs are back in 2022, with face-to-face programs returning in term 2.
+Our Go4Fun face-to-face programs return in 2023.
 Go4Fun is a free 10-week program for children aged 7 to 13 who are above a healthy weight to enjoy along with their families.
 Run by trained health and community professionals, it’s a fun way to build self-esteem and learn about eating well, staying active and living a healthy life.

 Family ACTIVation is a fun-packed resource to help parents and carers of 5–12-year-olds get active with their children.
 It’s full of quick and easy games to play at home, in the park, or wherever.
 Games that reinforce the fundamental movement skills like throwing, catching, hopping and skipping… the same movement skills being learnt at school.
 As well as the original PDF resource, we’ve also created a series of videos of some of our favourite Family ACTIVation games.
 Watch the video playlist below.
 You can also download the resource pack with all our Family ACTIVation games included here.

 Our Get Active Today tool is designed to help parents encourages children between the ages of four to eight to become more physically active.
 By boosting skill development through play, Get Active Today has been cleverly designed using simple games and activities to support the growth of your child’s fundamental movement skills in a fun, safe and creative environment.

 We’ve brought two of our popular children’s books written by Central Coast author Angela Barrett to life through animated storytelling.